 Forest Whitaker’s artistic and humanitarian contributions have been widely recognized at home and abroad.
 In 2007, he received the Cinema for Peace Award for his ongoing advocacy for child soldiers and his work with inner-city youth.
-He was awarded the Humanitas Prize in 2001.
-In 2008, he was appointed at President Obama’s Urban Policy Committee.
 In 2013, Boston University’s Howard Gotlieb Archival Research Center appointed him a Martin Luther King, Jr. Fellow.
 Over the past few years, he has also received awards honoring his humanitarian work from the Los Angeles Press Club, the Broadcast Film Critics Association, the NAACP, Refugees International, the MLK Health Foundation, the World Childhood Foundation, the Southern California Mediation Association and more.
-In recognition of his role as artist and activist committed to promote peace and social justice, Forest Whitaker has been honored with the Crystal Award at the 2017 edition of the Davos World Economic Forum and the Global Citizen Award from the Atlantic Council in 2022.
+As an artist and activist committed to promote peace and social justice, Forest Whitaker has been honored with such recognitions as the Crystal Award at the 2017 edition of the Davos World Economic Forum and the Global Citizen Award from the Atlantic Council in 2022.
 In recognition of his work serving those affected by conflicts and violence, the French Government appointed him in the Order of Arts and Letters in 2013 as Knight and in 2021 as Commander.
 In 2022, he was awarded the International Peace Honors PeaceTech Lab, for his philanthropy and humanitarian service, as well as the SDG Vanguard Award by the UN Foundation, for his innovative championing of sustainability and resilience across a wide array of countries.